 They are simple to implement and could help bring out the best in your employees.

-1. Make the workplace less stressful
+1. Make the Workplace Less Stressful

 Amazon’s newly built office is a good example.
 The multi-million dollar office was created to make employees happy, motivated and relaxed at work.
 It is not easy managing a growing e-commerce business.

 Employees are the ones feeling the pressure the most.
 If the environment is not conducive, employee burnout might result.
-It could cripple activity of the company, and reduce productivity too.
+It could cripple the activity of the company, and reduce productivity too.

 There are many ways an employer can make the workplace less stressful.
 He or she can discuss one-on-one with the affected employee to know what causes stress.
 And be open-minded during the discussion, and give your employees room to speak freely.

 Most of the stress employee faces in the workplace are related to their workload, fear of job security, and the person they are working with.
-But you can restore their motivation back to the job by talking to them.
+But you can restore their motivation to the job by talking to them.

 Employee burnout can cause the company great losses in revenue, and productive time.
 An employee who has a burnout will be unable to give his best.
 He/she might also develop severe health problems which can make him unable to work for days.

 Employers need to take the issue of employee burnout seriously.
-They need to implement strategies that will make employees to avoid burnout and increase productivity.
+They need to implement strategies that will make employees avoid burnout and increase productivity.